MtDalPizzol/angular-spa-boilerplate/README.md

 # angular-spa-boilerplate
 A boilerplate for writing Angular 1.x single page applications with ES6 and Webpack.

+> First of all, a big thanks to [Jesús Rodríguez](https://github.com/Foxandxss), from whom I stole the main Webpack config and the basic structure of this README file.
+Don't forget to checkout his work.
+It's awesome.

->This is an "a little opinionated" boilerplate.
+This is an "a little opinionated" boilerplate.
 It takes care of the basics and comes with one or two dependencies that you, maybe, will not use.
->Just uninstall them in this case.
+Just uninstall them in this case.

->
->I'm going to create another repo with a realy heavly opinionated version of this, which should take care of things like authentication, server communication, internacionalization and others...
+I'm going to create another repo with a realy heavly opinionated version of this, which should take care of things like authentication, server communication, internacionalization and others...

 ## Features included